browncoin-project/Browncoin/INSTALL.md

 Building Browncoin
 ================

-See doc/build-*.md for instructions on building the various elements of the Browncoin Core reference implementation of Browncoin.
+Go to doc/build-*.md for instructions on building the various elements of the Browncoin Core reference implementation of Browncoin.